simonecorsi/awesome/README.md

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
 No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.

-*   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  Fast, in-memory, typo-tolerant, full-text and vector search engine written in TypeScript.
+*   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  Fast, in-memory, typo-tolerant, full-text and vector search engine in <2kb.

 *   [ferdium/ferdium-app](https://github.com/ferdium/ferdium-app) - All your services in one place, built by the community